mkrupczak3/OBS-Encoder-Tunings/README.md

 # OBS-Encoder-Tunings
-Some custom encoder tunings for Open Broadcast Software for pretty and butter-smooth video
+Some custom encoder tunings for Open Broadcast Software, for pretty and butter-smooth videorecording and streaming:

 ```
 Computer Specs: